Calibrating trade-offs tutorial

 plot(tas_features[[1:4]])

-We can use this dataset to generate a prioritization.
+We will generate an initial prioritization based on our primary objective (i.e., does not account for spatial fragmentation).
 Specifically, we will use the minimum set objective so that the optimization process minimizes total cost.
 We will add representation targets to ensure that prioritizations cover 17% of each vegetation community.
 Additionally, we will add constraints to ensure that planning units covered by existing protected areas are selected (i.e., locked in).
 Finally, we will specify that the conservation planning exercise involves binary decisions (i.e., selecting or not selecting planning units for protected area establishment).

 # define a problem